Looking to boost your rankings and increase traffic?! Then Google Search Console (GSC) is a must-have addition to your SEO arsenal.

 Then toggle to disallow search engines from showing this post in their results.

-If Googlebot can’t access important resources on your page, it might be indexed incorrectly.
+If Googlebot can’t access important resources on your page, they might be indexed incorrectly.

 Remove these resources from the disallow section of your robots.txt file, then run a test in Google Search Console.
-Go to “Crawl” section and select “robots.txt Tester” tool.
+Go to the “Crawl” section and select the Robots Testing Tool.

-Finally, use the “Fetch as Google” tool to make sure the page is rendered correctly.
+Finally, inspect your URL again to make sure the page is rendered correctly.

 6. Fix errors that may hinder your SEO